Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 -"The Great Karlini": Ygnatius should spawn at Lions Way if he tells the PC to meet him there.
 -Corrected typo in DeathVariable in ACQ13002.BAF

+4.4 - 2023-04-09
+-"The Great Karlini": Ygnatius should REALLY spawn at Lions Way if he tells the PC to meet him there.
+-Install error on BG:EE for non-English versions fixed.

 ***************************************************************************************************************